AliMustafa253/Test-Driven-Development-JS/README.md

 * Babel

 ## Additional Notes
-Personalized notes covering the basics have been included as well in a text file.
+Personalized notes covering the basics have been included as well in a text file (TDD.txt).